 The major roadblock here is intimidation.
 You may think of Facebook as a giant company, or a shifty organization, or a haven for stalkers.
 You might think that the privacy settings are intentionally difficult to use, or that Facebook could profit from misusing your information.
 But the fact is that none of that is actually true.
 The reason those settings seem so complicated is actually because they're trying to help you find the right level of security for every piece of information you offer.

 Don't be intimidated by Facebook: It's a tool, just like any other machine.
-For more Facebook articles, check out the links on the next page.
+For more Facebook articles, check out the links below.

 - Christofides, Emily et al. "Hey Mom, What's on Your Facebook?
 Comparing Facebook Disclosure and Privacy in Adolescents and Adults."
 Social Psychological and Personality Science.
 May 17, 2011.
 (July 18, 2011) http://spp.sagepub.com/content/early/2011/05/13/1948550611408619.abstract

 - Gilbertson, Scott.
 "Facebook Privacy Changes Hint at a Brave New, Twitter-Like, World."
 Wired.
 March 2009.
 (July 18, 2011) http://www.wired.com/epicenter/2009/03/facebook-privac

 - Goodin, Dan.
 "How to sniff out private information on Facebook."
 The Register.
 June 2007.
 (July 18, 2011) http://www.theregister.co.uk/2007/06/26/sniffing_private_facebook_info